 WE DO NOT SPAY OR NEUTER ENGLISH BULLDOGS.

 Planned Pethood was started by Animal Alliance in 2009 and is Hunterdon and Mercer County's ONLY freestanding Low Cost Spay/Neuter Clinic for both cats and dogs.
 Planned Pethood alters dogs, cats, rabbits and pet pigs at a low and affordable cost.
-Payment plans and deferred payments are available, and FINANCIAL ASSISTANCE IS AVAILABLE.
 Any pet is welcome regardless of household income.
 The ability to provide one's pet with basic veterinary care at an affordable price enables people to keep their pets in their home.
 Today's economic times mean more people than ever before may not be able to afford to spay/neuter and vaccinate their pets.
 Planned Pethood addresses this critical need.
 Planned Pethood employs numerous per-diem veterinarians and a rotating staff of veterinary nurses.

 Besides just preventing unwanted puppies and kittens, people spay and neuter their pets to keep them HEALTHY.
 So many deadly health conditions can be PREVENTED by spaying and neutering.
 There are also BEHAVIORAL issues that can be improved or corrected through spaying/neutering.
 And, with so many pets being killed each year in our nation’s shelters, it’s the right thing to do.